ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 bias field correction.
-Historically, ANTsX development is originally based on fundamental approaches to image mapping [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa], particularly in the human brain, which has resulted in core contributions to the field such as the well-known and highly-vetted Symmetric Normalization (SyN) algorithm [@Avants:2008aa].
+Historically, ANTsX development is originally based on fundamental approaches to image mapping [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa], particularly in the human brain, which has resulted in core contributions to the field such as the well-known Symmetric Normalization (SyN) algorithm [@Avants:2008aa].
 Since its development, various independent platforms have been used to evaluate ANTsX image registration capabilities in the context of different application foci which include multi-site brain MRI data [@Klein:2009aa], pulmonary CT data